 - Learning Outcomes

-- A knowledge and understanding of employment relations, including the institutions and processes used to interpret and enforce employment rights and responsibilities
+- Gain knowledge and understanding of employment relations, including the institutions and processes used to interpret and enforce employment rights and responsibilities

-- The ability to analyse employment rights cases
+- Develop the ability to analyse employment rights cases

-- The development of skills involved in resolving employment rights cases through negotiation, mediation and more formal resolution procedures.
+- Develop skills involved in resolving employment rights cases through negotiation, mediation and more formal resolution procedures